duplicati/duplicati.github.io/_posts/articles/2016-03-19 Storage Engine.md

 And to say the good news again: There is no need to upload full backups regularly.
 This makes Duplicati a perfect choice for incremental backups of large media libraries.

 ## Whitepaper
-We have published technical details in a whitepaper "block based storage format (for secure, online backups)".
+We have published technical details in a whitepaper [A block-based storage model for remote online backups in a trust-no-one environment)](Block-basedstorageformat.pdf).